koompi/hosting-helper-tools/README.md

 # NGINX-HELPER-TOOLS

-NginxModules is program to expose safe NGINX usage to REST API and CLI.
-NginxModule has 3 apps:
+NGINX-HELPER-TOOLS is program to expose safe NGINX usage to REST API and CLI.
+NginxModule has 2 apps and 1 library:

 - nginx-cli
 - nginx-api